-- Camp overnight at Fort Charlotte - obtain your backcountry permit during regular business hours from the Heritage Center or after hours at three registration boxes located at new Highway 61, old Highway 61 or Fort Charlotte depending upon your entrance to the Grand Portage footpath (24 hours plus).
+- Camp overnight at fort charlotte - obtain your backcountry permit during regular business hours from the heritage center or online (24 hours plus).

 - Visit Grand Portage State Park - See High Falls, the highest waterfalls in Minnesota - hike to upper and lower Middle Falls.

-- Take an excursion to Isle Royale National Park for a day aboard the Sea Hunter or overnight or longer aboard the Voyageur II.
+- Take an excursion from Hat Point Marina to Isle Royale National Park for a day aboard the Sea Hunter or overnight or longer aboard the Voyageur II.